ferreiro/dotfiles/README.md

 **@webpro**.
 Webpro is the guy who made the 'Getting Starting With Dofiles' article that I recommend you to read in the [New to Dotfiles](#newbie) section.
 I started my Dotfiles following his structure.
 [Webpro Dotfiles](https://github.com/webpro/dotfiles) are well organised and contains cool (like running only specific parts of your Dotfiles instead the whole program from terminal).

 **@mathiasbynens**.
 Mathias created one of the most awesome Mac "defaults" scripts out there.
 His [dotfiles repository](https://github.com/mathiasbynens/dotfiles) contains also useful scripts.
 Check them out!

+Also I included the auto download feature using curl from this [repo](https://github.com/blorente/dotfiles).

 #<a name="contact"/>Contact